discordx-ts/discordx/docs/src/decorators/slashchoices.md

-# @Choices
+# @SlashChoices

-It works exactly like [@Choice](/decorators/choice/) except that you can directly pass an object or enum to define all the choices at once
+It works exactly like [@SlashChoice](/decorators/choice/) except that you can directly pass an object or enum to define all the choices at once

 > The key of the object or enum is what discord shows and the value is the property value (object[key])